mkocovic2/DataNav/README.md

 # DataNav
 DataNav is a Python application that allows users to display databases and tables from a chosen server.
+This program is primarily used for server testing.

 # Prerequisites
 - Python needs to be installed before you can run the program.